British Board of Film Classification: Video releases

-The Video Recordings Act requires that video releases not exempt (music, documentary, non-fiction, video games, etc.) under the Act had to be classified, making it illegal to supply any recording that had not been certified.
-Certificates could restrict release to any age of 18 or under, or only to licensed sex-shops.
-The government currently designate the BBFC as the authority for certifying video releases.
+The Video Recordings Act requires that video releases not exempt (music, documentary, non-fiction, video games, etc.) under the Act must be classified, making it illegal to supply any recording that has not been certified.
+Certificates can restrict release to any age of 18 or under, or only to licensed sex-shops.
+The government currently designate the BBFC as the authority for certifying video releases other than video games.
 As the law requires the certificate to be displayed on the packaging and media labels of the video recording, in practice only UK releases can be legally sold or hired in the UK, even if a foreign release had identical content.

-Local authorities do not have such power for video recordings.
+Local authorities do not have the same power for video recordings as for theatrical performances.
 Under the Video Recording Act 1984, all non-exempt recordings must be classified by an authority chosen by the Secretary of State for Culture, Media and Sport.
 This classification is legally binding, in that supply of material contrary to its certificate (recordings that have been refused a certificate, or supplying to someone younger than the certified age) is a criminal offence.
 However, possession is not an offence in itself, other than in the case of "possession with intent to supply".
 Since the introduction of the Act, the BBFC has been the chosen authority.
-In theory this authority could be revoked, but in practice such a revocation has never been suggested, since most local authorities simply don't have the resources needed to do such things as remove cuts, pass films that the BBFC rejected and vice versa, put in place new cuts, etc., regularly.
+In theory this authority could be revoked, but in practice such a revocation has never been suggested, since most local authorities simply do not have the resources needed to do such things as remove cuts, pass films that the BBFC rejected and vice versa, put in place new cuts, etc., regularly.

 Video games

 The BBFC has also rated some video games.
 Normally these are exempt from classification, unless they depict human sexual activity, human genital organs or gross acts of violence, in which case the publishers should submit the game for classification.
 Publishers may opt to submit a game for classification even if they are not obliged to.

-Under the Digital Economy Act 2010, the responsibility for rating video games in the United Kingdom has passed from the BBFC to the Video Standards Council using the PEGI system.
+Under the Digital Economy Act 2010, the primary responsibility for rating video games in the United Kingdom passed from the BBFC to the Video Standards Council using the PEGI system.
 A game is only submitted to the BBFC if it contains strong pornographic material or if it includes video material that is not directly accessible through the game itself (e.g. a documentary).